Season 1, Episode 48

 Vanessa Lapointe:

 Hundred percent.
-You can heal that from within your mind, yes, just by a redo inside your mind.
+You can heal that from within your mind, just by a redo inside your mind.
 And in addition to that, you can close the loop or close the circle with your child.
-You can head back to your child and say, remember yesterday when you stole brother’s toy and I got really mad at you and I had some big yelly shouts come out me, and that’s not the kind of mom I want to be.
+You can head back to your child and say, remember yesterday when you stole your brother’s toy and I got really mad at you and I had some big yelly shouts come out of me, and that’s not the kind of mom I want to be.
 And that had nothing to do with you, my darling.
 It had everything to do with me.
 We are good and I love you.
 And that’s it.
 Notice that I did not say, I’m so sorry.
 Can you forgive me?

 Lorne Brown:

 Yeah, that’s an important thing to emphasize here.
 And you have influenced me so much.
 I had that same scenario with my child where I lost it, screamed and yelled, and then I went.
 I realized I had gone unconscious.
 I went back, did it.
-In my mind, I found my peace, realized I could do it better.
+In my mind, I found my peace, and realized I could do it better.
 And because I knew I could really do better, I was at peace with it.
 There was no regret.
 I just knew I was conscious again.
 And then I chose to redo with my child, no apology.
 And I literally said, that’s not the dad I want to be.
 And then really just redid the whole scenario.
 And you could just see the shift in the face of the peacefulness in the child’s face that they’re okay, we’re okay.
-And so we don’t have to do it perfectly in the moment.
-Once you become conscious again as a parent, you realize, oh my God, I totally want unconscious.
+And so we don’t have to do it perfectly at the moment.
+Once you become conscious again as a parent, you realize, oh my God, I totally went unconscious.
 You can become conscious again and then come along your child and start to help regulate their nervous system or reprogram their subconscious programs because you say it all the time, you’re their best bet.
 Or what do you call yourself, the alpha mom or what do you call yourself?
 Don’t mess with the great mother.
-The

 Vanessa Lapointe: